UK Visa information

-- Graduates in any subject who received their degree from the University within the last 12 months.
+- Graduates in any subject who received their degree from the University or who received a degree from another UK university.

 - Postdoctoral researchers currently working for the University on a Tier 2 (General) Migrant visa who have graduated from a UK Higher Education Institution.

 - Tier 1 (Graduate Entrepreneur) Policy Guidance document UKBA

 - Immigration Rules for Graduate Entrepreneur Route paragraphs 245F – 245FC